menacit/virt_base_course/20-os_virt_cons.md

 ## Security
 Gaps between the different isolation features.

-Host expose a huge attack surface to the guests.
+Host exposes a huge attack surface to the guests.

-Compatibility has been priority, not security.
+Compatibility has been the priority, not security.

 ![bg right:30%](images/20-gnome.jpg)